Homo luzonensis: Anatomy

 Like other endemic fauna on Luzon, as well as H. floresiensis, H. luzonensis may have shrunk in size due to insular dwarfism.
 However, more complete remains are needed to verify size.
 Much like H. floresiensis, H. luzonensis presents a number of characteristics more similar to Australopithecus and early Homo than to modern humans and more recent Homo.

-The teeth of H. luzonensis are small and mesiodistally (the length between the two ends of the tooth) shortened.
+The teeth of H. luzonensis are small and mesiodistally (the width of the tooth) shortened.
 The molars are smaller than those of H. floresiensis.
 Like other recent Homo and modern humans, the molars decrease in size towards the back of the mouth, and the enamel-dentin juncture lacks well defined wavy crenulations.
 The enamel-dentine juncture is most similar to that of Asian H. erectus.
 The premolars are oddly large compared to the molars, with more similar proportions to Paranthropus than any other Homo, though H. luzonensis postcanine teeth differ greatly from those of Paranthropus in size and shape.
 H. luzonensis premolars share many characteristics with those of Australopithecus, Paranthropus, and early Homo.

 The finger bones are long, narrow, and curved, which is seen in Australopithecus, H. floresiensis, and sometimes modern humans.
-They are dorso-palmarly (from the palm to the back of the hand) compressed, and have well developed flexor sheath attachment, which are seen in Australopithecus and the early H. habilis.
+They are dorso-palmarly (from the palm to the back of the hand) compressed, and have well-developed flexor sheath attachment, which are seen in Australopithecus and the early H. habilis.
 Unique to H. luzonensis, the dorsal beak near the knuckle was strongly developed and angled towards the wrist rather than the finger.
-The foot bones are morphologically unique among Homo, and are more or less indistinguishable from those of A. africanus and A. afarensis.
+The foot bones are morphologically unique among Homo, and are distinguishable from those of A. africanus and A. afarensis.
 Australopithecus limbs are generally interpreted as being adaptations for bipedalism and potentially suspensory behavior in the trees, but the fragmentary record of H. luzonensis limits extrapolation of locomotory behavior.

 Since the remains are so fragmentary, it is difficult to make accurate estimates of actual size for this species, but they may have been within the range of modern day Philippine Negritos, who average 151 cm in height for males and 142 cm for females.